Sinchana586/internspark_internship/README.md

-# internspark_internship
-# File Cleanup and Renaming Automation
+# InternSpark Internship - File Cleanup and Renaming Automation

 ## Overview
-This project is a Python-based automation script that performs file management tasks automatically.
-It helps organize files by removing empty files and renaming existing files into a standardized format.
-The script also maintains a log of all operations performed, making it easy to track changes.
+This project is a Python-based automation script designed to perform file management tasks automatically.
+It helps organize files by deleting empty files and renaming existing files using a standardized naming convention.
+The script also maintains a log of all operations performed, making it easy to track and monitor changes.

 ## Features
 - Accepts a folder path from the user.
 - Detects and deletes empty files.
 - Renames files using a consistent naming convention.
 - Generates a log file containing details of all operations.
-- Uses exception handling to manage errors gracefully.
+- Uses exception handling for error management.
 - Built using Python's OS module for file and directory operations.

 ## Technologies Used